The Library of Lost Wands,

 Her mother thoughts had got lost in time before.
 She had lingered too long in someone’s past, regaining consciousness just in time to fight off a Dementor’s kiss.
 Lizzie had advised the children to always have something sweet and stodgy on hand to eat in case of an emergency, preferably chocolate.
 “Memories are akin to occamies,” she would tell them, dishing out slices of steaming clootie pudding to eager hands.
 “Like those mythical beasts, they’ll fill all available space if you let them to it.”

 Lindsay drew her wand and siphoned away the amassing memories, transporting herself back into the gently rocking train.
 She touched the wooden table before her, willing herself into the present.
-Somewhere she could hear a cornet and its player but she could not quite surface from the glimmers of her family’s past.
+Somewhere she could hear a coronet and its player, but she could not quite surface from the glimmers of her family’s past.
 She did not know how long she sat there, both lulled and kept awake by the rythmn of the train jolting over the tracks, her hand on the table rooting part of her in the present.
-She was dimly aware of someone outside her door, of hushed voices and the sound and feel of the train come slowly to a stop.
+She was dimly aware of someone outside her door, of hushed voices and the sound and feel of the train coming slowly to a stop.
 They had arrived at Porte de Versailles.